Top 10 Portuguese Food

 This is a hearty, country dish where slow cooking allows the full impact of the flavours to hit your tastebuds.
-Pork meat is used - all sorts of cuts - mixed with plenty of cabbage and other vegetables.
+Pork meat is generally used, mixed with plenty of cabbage and other vegetables.
 A regular on portuguese restaurants Sunday Lunch menus.
 Different cuts of meat are used - with more or less fat, on the bone and off.
 Different types of sausages are used too, such as chouriço, farinheira or morcela (blood sausage).
 Cozido may not be a pretty dish, but it sure has flavour.

 Another rustic dish that can be coast or country.
 A traditional Feijoada is made with pork, sausage, cabbage and beans.
 In the Algarve you are likely to find a Feijoada de Buzinas - which is made with Whelks or a Feijoada de Choco, made with cuttle fish.
 All are very tasty, quite filling and very healthy dishes.

 A mixed fish stew usually containing some shellfish and white fish with potato, tomatoes, peppers and onions as the base.
 The secret to a good Caldeirada, apart from the fish of course, is the correct layering of the various ingredients so that the flavours mix properly.
-A generous spalsh of white wine and lots of herbs completes the recipe.Combining rich flavours, this is a very Algarvian dish and is served at the table from the large pot it was cooked in.
+A generous spalsh of white wine and lots of herbs completes the recipe.Combining rich flavours, this is a very Algarvian dish and is served at the table straight from the pot.

 Boiled, fried, peeled or with heads and all, prawns are always a great option.
 It's hard to beat prawns fried with lots of garlic and some piri-piri for a full flavour punch.
 Keep an eye out for some of those large tiger prawns - grilled over charcol, they are totally delicious.
 Prawns are regulars on Portuguese tables, particularly on special occasions.
 Boiled or fried with piri-piri, they are everyone's favourite starter.